 Chefs are always looking to conjure up something unique.
 If you’re a private chef who cooks only vegetarian foods, these two tips will help you diversify your menu:

 Use the pyramid as a guide during each meal you cook.
 This will provide you with not only an outline to work off of, but it’s a great way to ensure you incorporate all of the essential food groups into the window of opportunity.

-It's not practical to stuff all of these foods into one meal, but the pyramid is a great manual you can use to add variety into your cook book.
+It’s not practical to stuff all of these foods into one meal, but the pyramid is a great manual you can use to add variety to your cookbook.

 2. Change your way of thinking

 J. Kenji Lopez, the Managing Culinary Director of Serious Eats, went on a vegan pilgrimage in his own city.
 For one month he abstained from eating animal products and found his meal selection actually became more diversified.
 No longer was he grabbing a quick slice of pizza on the way home from work.
 Instead, he thought about what he wanted and tried new things.